About Holywell Bay

 Running between the dunes is a stream which fills with the tide and is perfect for those family members not quite old enough to venture into the sea.
 Children can scrabble around in the rock pools, play with the abundant fish in the river, splash around in the sea, or go mad in the dunes.

-All the while the parents can relax on the beach, safe in the knowledge that their children are being looked after by lifeguards from the RNLI who are in place from May until the end of September.
+Holywell Bay is patrolled by lifeguards from the RNLI who are in place from May until the end of September.

 Sign up for our newsletter